 - Spanish / Español

-0205EN - This packet helps you represent yourself when you have been served with a lawsuit for debt collection.
-It should be used with our publication "Debtors' Rights in a Lawsuit".
+This packet helps you represent yourself when you have been served with a lawsuit for debt collection.
+It includes instructions and forms.
+Or if you want help filling out the forms online, use our do-it-yourself interview program to complete the forms. #0205EN.

 - Should I answer the Complaint?

 - Do I have to answer the Complaint?